Energy in Vermont

 Vermont electric power needs are served by over twenty utilities.
 The largest is Green Mountain Power, a subsidiary of Énergir which recently also took over Central Vermont Public Service.
 Together this single company represents 70% of the retail customers in Vermont.
 The state is a small electricity consumer compared with other states.
 Therefore, its electricity sector has the lowest carbon footprint in the country.
 As of 2010, the state had the lowest wholesale electricity costs in New England.
 Efficiency Vermont engages in aggressive initiatives to cut residential electricity waste, which often identifies other problems (leaks, pest entry points, mold, rot) that it claims can save hundreds per household per year.
 Accordingly, Vermont's overall energy bills are also relatively lower than in the rest of the New England states.

-Vermont also has arguably the most technologically advanced transmission grid in the US, linked by 1300 mi of optical fiber cable which is available not only for smart grid applications but also for connectivity purposes for Vermont communities.
+Vermont's transmission grid is linked by 1300 mi of optical fiber cable, which is available not only for smart grid applications but also for connectivity purposes for Vermont communities.
 The state-owned transmission utility VELCO (Vermont Electric Power Company) has marketed this capacity for municipal broadband, WISP and commercial ISPs as backhaul.